AngryJKirk/familybot/DOCUMENTATION.md

 Executor, which is created to handle replies which were addressed to other executors.
 As a rule, there is always another executor which is related to `ContinuousExecutor`.

-It has an implemented method as well and they are similar to command executor, the difference is `getDialogMessage()` method, which determines the phrase that has been written by the bot.
+It has an implemented method as well, and they are similar to command executor, the difference is `getDialogMessage()` method, which determines the phrase that has been written by the bot.

 For example, there can be a dialog like that: